revaturelabs/panelforce/README.md

 # Panelforce

-Panelforce is designed to streamline the panel-conductin process.
+Panelforce is designed to streamline the Revature Panel process.
 Integrated within Salesforce, Panelist can quickly and efficiently conduct a Panel for a given associate.

 ### Assumptions
 1. [Visual Studio Code](https://code.visualstudio.com/) and [SFDX Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) has already been downloaded.